 Another feature Williams loves is that the sliders are dual-sided, so they can be used on different surfaces, including tiles and hardwood and ceramic floors.
 Although they are pricier than most sliders, reviewers love their durability and quality materials.

 "The feature that separates the SKLZ slider from other options is you can connect both slides together to create one long slider," Williams says.
 "This is great for pikes, double-knee tucks or even just traveling pushes for a beginner who is new to using sliders as a tool — you don't have to isolate and stabilize with each arm or leg individually."

 3. Best Oval Sliders: Valslide Discs

-These oval sliders can turn any surface, from carpet, tile or hardwood floors, into a training zone.
-You can use them to do everything from push-ups to lunges to plank walk-outs.
+These oval sliders can turn any surface into a training zone.
+You can use them to do a diverse range of exercises, including push-ups, lunges and plank walk-outs.
 They're also great for deepening stretches.
 Plus, they come with an exercise DVD with two slider workouts to try at home.

 "The Valslides have a slightly thicker foam padding, which may increase the need for stability, and can also cause you to activate differently on certain exercises like reverse lunges or plank reaches, recruiting more muscles," Baylor says.
 "I like the oval shape because of the long surface area.
 It's good for foot and hand planting."

 Buy it: Amazon.com; Price: $29.95